 "Barbod with many original approaches to improvisation and composition, and over the last few years has crystallized them with a diverse group of backing musicians into a unique ensemble, which blends the sounds of his homeland with his passion for new music."

 Head of Jazz Queensland Conservatorium, Griffith University

-Barbod’s work has been recognized in the 2020, Queensland Music Awards.
+Barbod’s work has been recognised in the 2020, Queensland Music Awards.
 His work, Blue Earth was highly commended in the World Music category.

-Do you have questions, want to book a show, or collaborate on a new piece?
+Do you have questions, want to get free music lesson, want to book a musician, or collaborate with a guitarist on a new piece?
 Reach out, and let's make magic happen.